 Innovation Beyond Fleet Management

-HDI’s industry leadership has been propelled and sustained by continuous technical innovation.
+HDI’s industry leadership has been propelled and sustained by continuous technological innovation.
 Our model leverages the latest technology, digital tools, and tailored processes as summarized below:

-- Holtec has accelerated the dry storage of spent nuclear fuel using Holtec’s licensed super-high conductivity MPCs with a high heat load fuel basket in conjunction with the HI-STORM FW storage cask.
+- Holtec has safely expedited the dry storage of spent nuclear fuel using Holtec’s licensed super-high conductivity MPCs with a high heat load fuel basket in conjunction with the HI-STORM FW storage cask.

 - Investing in state-of-the-art technologies such as special purpose robots and drones to access and dismantle structures in high radiation fields.
-This technology will supplement humans with the goal to minimize crew dose and maximize personnel safety.
+This technology will support personnel with the goal to minimize crew dose and maximize personnel safety.

 - Advancing safety through the application of Immersive Visualization Technology (IVT).
 IVT is a form of virtual reality used to improve safety within risky environments by enabling work process simulation and training before field activities begin.